OI-wiki/i18n/docs/geometry/scanning.md

 ## Introduction

 Scanning lines are usually used on the graphics.
 It is very similar to its literal meaning, that is, a line sweeps across the entire map.
-It is generally used to solve questions like graphic area, perimeter and other.
+It is generally used to solve problems like areas, perimeters.

 ## Atlantis problem